epsagon/epsagon-python/README.md

 ### Zappa

-Tracing web applications running on Lambda functions using Zappa can be declared by:
+Tracing web applications running on Lambda functions using Zappa can be done by:
 ```python
 from zappa.handler import lambda_handler
 import epsagon